alphatrl/classmaid/README.md

 ## 🙋 Contribute

 If you found a bug, or if you have an idea for this app, please [file an issue here](https://github.com/alphatrl/classmaid/issues).
-We appreaciate your feedbacks and inputs.
+We appreciate your feedbacks and inputs.

 ## 📜 License